sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 }
 ```

-So after user breakout the port to 2x50G mode and we simply copy the old configuration to new ports, there are a few issues:
+So if user breakout the port to 2x50G mode and we simply copy the old configuration to new ports, there are a few issues:

 1. For field adv_speeds, value "10000,25000,40000,100000" are not suitable for 2x50G mode.
 The same issue also may apply to field adv_interface_types.
 2. Since autoneg is true and port speed could be auto negotiated to value which is not 50G, it would confuse user: we breakout to 2x50G mode but the actual port speed is not 50G.